 Your Guide for B2B in Iceland

-Icelandic authorities are committed to offering a favorable business environment.
+Icelandic authorities are committed to offering a favourable business environment.
 This includes a low 20% corporate tax and a new effective incentive regime aimed at foreign investment.
-The general aid ceiling is 15% of initial investment cost.
+The general aid ceiling is 15% of the initial investment cost.
 Iceland has also simplified all company setting-up procedures, now only one day is required to set up a limited liability company.
-The establishment of free-trade zones and competitive clusters is another measure in favor of investments.
+The establishment of free-trade zones and competitive clusters is another measure in favour of investments.
 Iceland also offers tax incentives for Research and Development.

 Foreigners investing in Iceland have customarily chosen to establish limited companies or branches of limited companies.
 Corporations and registered branches of non-resident entities must file an annual income tax return, irrespective of whether they have any taxable income.

 There are some sector-based restrictions that apply to all non-residents.
 The right to conduct fishing operations within the Icelandic fisheries jurisdiction is limited.
 Waterfalls and geothermal energy for other than domestic use is restricted to locals.
 Extensive real estate investment is also limited to foreigners.

 Establishing a business in Island is a rather quick procedure which includes applying for registration with Register of Enterprises, obtaining a VAT number and notifying tax authorities of employment of workers.
 This is why B2B services in Iceland helps you.

 To have an extensive commercial and legal relating consultation, contact SwappAgency.
 We are a leading group of experts in diverse fields.
 Our professional team will be happy to assist you with an exclusive B2B consultation in Iceland, guiding you throughout the process of investing in Iceland.